Earn a Bachelor’s and a Master’s in Five Years

 - Students may apply for admission to the Chemistry Accelerated Master’s (BS-MS) program anytime after sophomore-level class standing is attained and before a bachelor’s degree is awarded.

-- If you are an interested third- or fourth-year student, see Celine Grace for an audit of your credits to date.
+- If you are an interested third- or fourth-year student, see the graduate program assistant for an audit of your credits to date.
 You will then discuss your degree options with the Graduate Programs Committee chair.

 - Students must apply for admission to the accelerated MS program though the standard Graduate School application process.